 The cathedral has a total area of 4,300 metres (14,107.61 ft), with 3,500 metres (11,482.94 ft) of usable space).
 It can accommodate 5,000 devotees, with seating for 3,500, with the remainder being standing space.

-The cathedral has six stained glass windows covering a total surface area of 370 metres (1,213.91 ft), which were also designed by Aldo Spirito.
+The cathedral has six stained glass windows covering a total surface area of 370 meters (1,213.91 ft), which were also designed by Aldo Spirito.
 The artistic imagery inside the cathedral is not only Biblical in theme but also has a special focus on the Ivorian peoples’ faith in Christianity.